Aptcoder/ourpass-test/README.md

 This project tries to utilize the [clean code architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by uncle bob to attain a serparation of concerns, testablility(shown at tests/unit) and maintainability.

-Some import structures of the project:
+Some important structures of the project:

 - src/user-cases: Business logic utilized by controller
 - src/services: Services used in the use-cases, such as the database service which is the data lawyer